 Our mission statement: The Peirce School provides a safe, nurturing and challenging school environment in which students strive for academic excellence.
 The faculty and staff, with the cooperation and support of parents, prepare students to be caring, responsible, and industrious citizens in a diverse, multicultural world.

 The Peirce School encompasses a diverse school population: students come from the Peirce district, from other Arlington districts through open enrollment, and from the Boston city schools through the METCO program.
 While our class sizes are comparable to other Arlington schools, our total student population of approximately 280 students means that we are a close-knit community.

 At Peirce, there are two to three classrooms per grade.
-Each classroom has one full-time teacher or two job-share teachers; and, depending on class size, may have a teaching assistant.
+Each classroom has one full-time teacher and, depending on class size, may have a teaching assistant.
 One special education teacher works with the grades K-2 classrooms, one works with grades 3-4, and one with grade 5.
 The special education teachers co-teach with the classroom teachers.
-(From 2010-2013, Peirce had one co-taught classroom per grade and special education students from other Arlington districts attended Peirce.
-From the 2013-2014 school year onward, the co-taught model will be used in all Arlington elementary schools so that students will receive the benefits of co-teaching without having to leave their home schools.)

 Our teachers and support staff use proven methodologies and a highly effective curriculum to help children grow academically, socially, and physically.
 We regularly participate in professional development in order to improve our skills and offer a better learning experience for the children.

 Peirce School practices and encourages Peirce Pride: Perseverance, Effort, Integrity, Responsibility, Cooperation and Excellence.
 At monthly assemblies, different grades present stories based on these themes to reinforce the ideas behind Peirce Pride.